 - 1 cup milk

-- 1 teaspoon butter (melted plus melted butter for cooking)
+- 1 teaspoon butter, melted, plus extra for cooking

 - For the Filling: